deeplearning4j/deeplearning4j/eigenvector.md

 PCA draws straight, explanatory lines through data, like linear regression.

 Each straight line represents a "principal component," or a relationship between an independent and dependent variable.
-While there are as many principle components as there are dimensions in the data, PCA's role is to prioritize them.
+While there are as many principal components as there are dimensions in the data, PCA's role is to prioritize them.

 The first principal component bisects a scatterplot with a straight line in a way that explains the most variance; that is, it follows the longest dimension of the data.
 In the graph above, it would slice down the length of the baguette.